United Kingdom and the League of Nations

 The United Kingdom and the League of Nations played central roles in the diplomatic history of the interwar period 1920-1939 and the search for peace.
-British activists and political leaders help plan and found the League of Nations, provided much of the staff leadership, and Britain (alongside France) played a central role in most of the critical issues facing the League.
+British activists and political leaders helped plan and found the League of Nations, provided much of the staff leadership, and Britain (alongside France) played a central role in most of the critical issues facing the League.
 The League of Nations Union was an important private organization that promoted the League in Britain.
 By 1924 the League was broadly popular and was featured in election campaigns.
 The Liberals were most supportive; the Conservatives least so.
 From 1931 onward, major aggressions by Japan, Italy, Spain and Germany effectively ruined the League in British eyes.

 Eric Drummond, Secretary-General, 1920-1933

 Between 1918 and 1919, he was a member of the British delegation to the Paris Peace Conference, where he was engaged in the drafting of the Covenant of the League of Nations.
 In 1919 he accepted the position of the Secretary-General of the League of Nations, on the recommendation of Lord Cecil.

 Before the 1919 Paris Peace Conference in 1919, much work had been put into finding a suitable candidate for secretary-general of the newly-established League of Nations.
 Cecil, who played a key role in drafting the Covenant and organising the League, initially wanted a person with a background in politics for the post; there were several suitable candidates, but none accepted his proposal.
 He believed that only somebody of the highest ability would be sufficient for this role.
 However, after it transpired that the office holder would not be given as many powers as initially thought, Cecil reconsidered and sought to find somebody who was a well-trained civil servant and less known as a big political figure.
 He first approached Maurice Hankey, who for some time showed interest in the position but in the end rejected the offer only ten days before the Paris plenary session.
 In the event that Hankey would turn down the offer, Cecil and the American Edward M. House had developed a contingency plan to substitute Hankey with Sir Eric Drummond.

 As early as 1915, Drummond expressed himself favourably towards the establishment of an international organisation.
 As such, Drummond was involved in negotiations regarding the establishment of the League of Nations.
 In addition, he was also a British national, which Cecil valued very highly.
 Drummond was an experienced diplomat and had earned a high reputation during his 19 years at the Foreign Office, which helped him to be considered the best choice available.

 After some initial doubt in which Drummond expressed anxiety about organising the League, he finally accepted the proposal.
 At the Paris Peace Conference's plenary session on 28 April 1919, the conference accepted the appointment of Drummond as the first secretary-general of the League of Nations.